-Company A Ltd declared a dividend of R800 000 on 2 April 2013 to foreign holders of its shares.
-The dividend was payable to holders registered on 26 April 2013.
-On 3 April 2013 the foreign holders of shares lent the shares in Company A Ltd to Company B, a company that is a resident.
+Company A Ltd declared a dividend of R800 000 on 4 October year 1 to foreign holders of its shares.
+The dividend was payable to holders of shares registered on 21 October year 1.
+On 7 October year 1 the foreign holders of shares lent the shares in Company A Ltd to Company B, a resident.
 During the lending period, Company B received the dividend of R800 000 and paid R740 000 in the form of a manufactured dividend to the foreign holders of shares for the shares borrowed.